Initially, the House Finch was a bird of the west, but because of its rosy breast and very melodic song, people wanted to own one.

 An interesting note is that pairs that stay together through winter, nest a little earlier than those that don't.

 During courtship, females solicit food from prospective mates.
-The males either mock feed or regurgitate food in the female's mouth.
+The males either mock feed or regurgitate food into the female's mouth.

 The House Finch nest is cup-shaped and made of twigs, grasses, and leaves.
 Below is a nest showing one egg inside.